 Yes!
 Just look both ways twice before crossing the street!
 I have never felt threatened in Sydney, but as usual, be smart, don’t flash your cash, and always look like you know where you’re going.
 For added safety, look for the “Nightsafe Area” in the train stations; this is close to the night guard stand.
-For all my tips for safety traveling solo, check out my Solo Travel Page!
 For more on preparing for Sydney, check out What to Know Before You Visit Sydney!

 How Can I Get There?